0x6168/hattwich/README.md

-# hattwich
-about me
+# about me

+I am a Junior Data Engineer and Data Scientist
 I have Master's degree in speech sciences

-I am a Junior Data Engineer and Data Scientist

-I love trees, woods and nature
+I love trees

+<h2> 🚀 &nbsp;Languages and Tools</h2>

+Python SQL TensorFlow, AWS, JupyterLab, HTML, CSS, scikit-learn, TensorFlow, Keras, Pandas, OpenCV, Matplotlib, Seaborn

 ## more detail?
 As a self-employed communication specialist holding a Master of Arts in Speech Science and coach for over a decade, I have witnessed the transformative power of effective communication.
 My journey has taken me from coaching individuals and groups to improve their communication skills, to lecturing at universities and working with theaters across Europe.